kddubey/cappr/README.md

 </summary>

 Again, let's use `huggingface` to predict probabilities.
 And this time, let's pass in an instantiated model and tokenizer instead of its name.
-That's better practice.
+That way, the model isn't re-loaded every time you wanna use it.

 ```python
 import numpy as np